NoninterferenceDefining Secrecy and Secure Multi-Execution

 SME for Imp programs without loops

-The result of applying sme_cmd to a program is no longer a
+The result of applying sme_cmd to a program is not a program,

-program, but a state transformer.
-We can prove all the state
+but a state transformer.
+We prove noninterference and transparency

 Theorem noninterferent_sme_cmd : ∀ c pub,